Time Out has launched a podcast exploring what the future holds for our cities

 Episode three has Mike talking to Sydney city councillor Jess Miller, who is famous for her creative approaches to sustainability, strategy and innovation.
 Miller talks about the unique chance posed by the pandemic to improve our cities.

-In the latest episode, Mike catches up with our very own Time Out Melbourne and Sydney editors, Rebecca Russo and Maxim Boon.
+In the latest episode, Mike catches up with our very own Time Out Sydney and Melbourne editors, Maxim Boon and Rebecca Russo.
 How have their jobs changed in 2020?
 What are Time Out readers craving right now?
 How does the second Melbourne lockdown differ from the first for readers?
 It's a peek behind the curtain of Time Out we think you'll enjoy.

 The Time Out for Business Podcast throws a spotlight on the people that are taking the opportunity created by Covid, not to rebuild our cities the way they were, but to re-engineer them towards a better future.